Particular/docs.particular.net/architecture/consistency.md

 The nature of the outbox pattern may cause outgoing messages to be dispatched multiple times, which requires [idempotency](#idempotency) in receivers.

+> [!NOTE]
-Note: Implementing the outbox pattern is very risky and error-prone.
+> Implementing the outbox pattern is very risky and error-prone.
 Small mistakes can lead to unintended behavior and message or data loss.
 The [NServiceBus outbox feature](/nservicebus/outbox/) implements the outbox pattern, including built-in message deduplication when receiving messages, and is thoroughly tested and well-documented.

 ## Idempotency